KhatriFaiz/-eCommerce-Starter-Pack-Next-Js/README.md

 Introducing our Next.js e-commerce website template – the perfect starting point for building your online store.
 We've included all the essential pages, from product listings to checkout, as well as popular dependencies like React-Icons and Tailwind CSS to make your development process smoother.
-With everything you need in one place, you can jump right in and start building
+With everything you need in one place, you can jump right in and start building!!!

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).